karm435/receiptly.github.io/_pages/privacypolicy.md

 After you review and save an import, extracted fields such as merchant, purchase date, amount, currency, taxes, receipt number, and line items become an ordinary receipt in your library.
 Receiptly does not automatically save the original email, its Gmail message identifier, or its original PDF or image attachment with that receipt.

+Receiptly also saves a one-way fingerprint derived from your Google account identifier and the Gmail message identifier with each imported receipt.
+This marker lets the app recognize a previously saved email when you browse Gmail again, without storing the original identifiers with the receipt.

-**Saved receipt fields can sync through your personal iCloud account when iCloud is enabled for Receiptly.** These saved records remain after you disconnect Gmail.
+**Saved receipt fields and this import marker can sync through your personal iCloud account when iCloud is enabled for Receiptly.** These saved records remain after you disconnect Gmail.
 You can edit, export, or delete them like other receipts.
+If you export or share a saved receipt, the selected receipt fields are included in the file and shared with the destination you choose.
+That includes fields originally extracted from Gmail.

 ### How Google data is used